• Skip to primary navigation

 PIN THIS TO PINTEREST

-5. Custom DIY Stencil projects
+5. Custom DIY Stencil Projects

 Stenciling projects take them to the next level.
 The Cricut allows for infinite possibilities in creating your own stencils – not just for signs but also for walls or to embellish furniture.
 I made custom feather stencils to create this accent wall in our coat closet.